patateviolente/typescript-mongoose/README.md

 - every methods has to say themselve as document `(this: UserDocument)`
 - Big migrations will modified with too indent on each line, making it uncertain to review.

+### v2
+Define methods in a class

+Advantage:
+- no duplicated definition in interfaces and classes

+To improve:
+- mongoose document / models methods like `find()` are not linked
+- every methods has to say themselve as document `(this: UserDocument)`
+- Big migrations will modified with too indent on each line, making it uncertain to review.

+### v3
+Define methods in a class

+Advantage:
+- no duplicated definition in interfaces and classes
+- mongoose document / models like `find()` are linked

+To improve:
+- every methods has to say themselve as document `(this: UserDocument)`
+- Big migrations will modified with too indent on each line, making it uncertain to review.